-TALLINN: www.soiduplaan.tallinn.ee/#bus/en
+Tallinn: www.transport.tallinn.ee

 As of 2013, all residents of Tallinn, including international students who have registered their residence in Tallinn, are entitled the right of free travel by Tallinn public transport.

-In order to travel free of charge, you need to get yourself an electronic Smartcard (Ühiskaart); the Smartcard can also be replaced with an ISIC card www.tallinn.ee/eng/pilet/The-Right-of-Free-Travel
+In order to travel free of charge, you need to get yourself an electronic Smartcard (Ühiskaart), which is available in all R-Kiosks in Tallinn.
+The Smartcard can also be replaced with an ISIC card.